-I fulfill the responsibilities of my appointment by teaching each year a one-term (Winter) graduate and senior undergraduate course entitled Fisheries Oceanography.
-I also contribute to Biological Oceanography lectures and contribute to and coordinate Tools and Concepts in the Ocean Sciences Degree programme.
-I continue to provide lectures to Marine Science and Technology, a core-course taken by Master of Marine Management candidates in the Marine Affairs Programme.
-In addition, I regularly contribute guest lectures for other courses at Dalhousie and elsewhere.
+I fulfilled the responsibilities of my full-time tenured appointment by teaching each year a one-term (Winter) graduate and senior undergraduate course entitled Fisheries Oceanography.
+I also contributed to Biological Oceanography lectures and contributed to and coordinated Tools and Concepts in the Ocean Sciences Degree programme.
+I also provided lectures to Marine Science and Technology, a core-course taken by Master of Marine Management candidates in the Marine Affairs Programme.
+In addition, I regularly contributed guest lectures for other courses at Dalhousie and elsewhere.

 Teaching Philosophy and Methods: